 That the person so conveying has not executed or done, or knowingly suffered, or been party or privy to any deed or thing, whereby or by means whereof the subject-matter of the conveyance or any part thereof, is or may be impeached, charged, affected or encumbered in title, estate, or otherwise, or whereby or by means whereof the person who so conveys is in anywise hindered from conveying the subject-matter of the conveyance, or any part thereof, in the manner in which it is expressed to be conveyed.

 The foregoing covenant may be implied in an assent in like manner as in a conveyance by deed.

 [Third Schedule amended by No. 24 of 1990 s.
 123.]

 Fourth Schedule

 [Section 37]

 Conveyance

-This Deed made this day of 19

-Between A.B. of (address and occupation) of the one part and C.D. of (address and occupation) of the other part.

-Witnesseth that in consideration of the sum of dollars

-paid by the said C.D. to the said A.B. (the receipt whereof is hereby acknowledged) the said A.B. as beneficial owner (if it is not intended to include the usual covenants for title, omit the words “beneficial owner”) hereby conveys to the said C.D. in fee simple (or as the case may be) all that piece of land being —

-(description of land)

-SIGNED by the said A.B. )

-in the presence of: )